Joe Spano: NCIS

-Spano has been a recurring character in NCIS since its premiere episode, "Yankee White", playing FBI Special Agent Tobias Fornell, the FBI counterpart to NCIS Special Agent Leroy Jethro Gibbs, portrayed by Mark Harmon.
+Spano has been a recurring character of NCIS since its premiere episode, "Yankee White", playing FBI Special Agent Tobias Fornell, the FBI counterpart to NCIS Special Agent Leroy Jethro Gibbs, portrayed by Mark Harmon.
 In Season 15, Fornell is no longer with the FBI, but is a private investigator.

-Two episodes have used Fornell's personal life as the main crux of an NCIS episode: one where Fornell's daughter is imperiled and another where Fornell's career is imperiled.
+Two episodes have used Fornell's personal life as the basis of an NCIS episode: one where Fornell's daughter is imperiled and another where Fornell's career is imperiled.
 In each episode, it is the friendship between Gibbs and Fornell which is invoked in order to involve NCIS in the resolution.

 Personal life

-Spano was born in San Francisco, California, the son of Virginia Jean (née Carpenter) and Vincent Dante Spano, a physician.
+His parents were Vincent Dante Spano, a physician, and the former Virginia Jean Carpenter.
 He graduated from Archbishop Riordan High School in 1963, and he is an honorary member of the House of Russi.
-Spano and his wife Joan Zerrien, a therapist, were married in 1980.
-They have two adopted daughters.
+Spano and his wife Joan Zerrien, a therapist, were married in 1980, and have two adopted daughters.